xiaoleiwww/sniff_out/README.md

 **Features**:

-- **Immersive Experience**: Through VR technology and olfactory interactions, the game provides an unprecedented level of immersion.
+- **Immersive Experience**: Through VR technology (developing) and olfactory interactions, the game provides an unprecedented level of immersion.
 - **Multisensory Stimulation**: Beyond just visual and auditory cues, the addition of scent allows players to engage with the game world using multiple senses.
 - **Innovative Interaction Mechanism**: Players can interact with the game environment through simple clicks, making the interaction mechanism both intuitive and straightforward.